crownshypixel/hacks-of-mistria/README.md

 ## Hacks of Mistria

 Hacks of Mistria (HoM) is an editor tool for your saves in Fields of Mistria.
-With HoM, you can modify things such as the date, your stats, add items to your save file, and more!
+You can modify things such as the date, your stats, add items to your inventory, and more!
 You can download the latest version in the releases.

-Please note that while I'm doing my best to ensure you don't ruin your saves, using this tool comes with some risk.
-Make sure to backup your saves first.
-Your saves are under `C:\Users\yourusername\AppData\Local\FieldsOfMistria\saves`.
-To backup your saves, simply copy your saves folder somewhere on your computer!

-‼️Please don't skip the backup step—I can't stress this enough‼️

-The app will automatically detect your local saves and list them in the exact order as they show in game.
-After editing a save and clicking apply, your changes will be shown on the top (both in game and on the app).

-While HoM lets you do some fun stuff you couldn't otherwise do, please be mindful, especially when editing the inventory.
-Adding items with infusions or creating stacks that wouldn't be possible in the game normally can break your save.
-If this happens and you can't load your save, just edit your problematic items or remove them.
+Before you do anything, you should backup your saves.
+You can do this through the app (there is a backup saves button in the menu) or manually by copying the files that are on `C:\Users\yourusername\AppData\Local\FieldsOfMistria\saves` to where you want.

+I intend on adding more features like removing mods, editing your farm layout template, improving inventory, adding more edits, etc.

+When there is an update, either small or big, a warning will be shown in the menu of the app for you to download.

+For any questions, issues you can dm me either here through the issues or on Discord.
+My Discord handle is **crownshypixel**

 ## Contributors